Skip to main content

 What happens with location:

-• If granted: Location coordinates are sent in the X-Location header for fraud scoring
+• If granted: Location coordinates are sent in the X-Location header in format "accuracy;longitude;latitude"

-• If not determined: SDK requests permission automatically (with a 5-second timeout)
+• If not determined: SDK requests permission automatically when payment starts

 Transaction Flow